mab09/Automated-SQL-Injection/README.md

 Tested in WebGoat, a deliberately insecure web application maintained by OWASP designed to teach web application security lessons.

-DO NOT USE ON REAL WEBSITES AS THIS IS FOR ACADEMIC PURPOSES ONLY AND THEY WILL NOT BE VULNERABLE TO THIS ATTACK IN ITS CURRENT FORM.
+DO NOT USE ON REAL WEBSITES AS THIS IS FOR ACADEMIC PURPOSES ONLY.